Star-Movies-Tamil/Star-Movies-Tamil/README.md

-L# Star Movies Tamil
+# Star Movies Tamil
-A Simple telegram bot written in python to forward your files from one channel to other channel when a new post is Available.
-What you need to do is just deploy this code.
+A Simple tel5egram Bot Written in Python to Get Movies 🎥 with Links and Our Bot will Support Upto 4GB Files 📂 and Also We Sended 📂 Telegram Files, 🔗 Download Links, 💾 GDrive Links..
+What You Need to do is Just Deploy This Code.

 [![Open Source?
 Yes!](https://badgen.net/badge/Open%20Source%20%3F/Yes%21/blue?icon=github)](https://github.com/HMTD-Links/Star-Movies-Tamil/tree/main)
 [![Ask Me Anything !](https://img.shields.io/badge/Ask%20me-anything-1abc9c.svg)](https://telegram.dog/Star_Movies_Karthik)

 ## How to Deploy? 🤔
-You can deploy this code any where you want but we provided heroku and railway deploy methods below
+You can Deploy this Code any where you Want but we Provided Heroku, Koyeb and Railway Deploy Methods Below 👇🏻

 - Select one of the methods
      - [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/HMTD-Links/Star-Movies-Bot)